CaptainCrowbar/unicorn-lib/unicorn/character.md

 * `constexpr size_t max_compatibility_decomposition  = 18  = Maximum length of a compatibility decomposition`

 The maximum number of characters that a single character can expand into, under case mapping or decomposition.
+Note that these represent the maximum size of a single decomposition step; decomposition is normally applied recursively, so a single character may end up exceeding these sizes after the complete decomposition process has been applied.

 ## Basic character functions ##